 - Week 36 Pregnancy: Symptoms Not to Ignore

-Your little one, at 34 weeks from conception, weighs about 5 3/4 pounds.
+Your little one in week 36 (34 weeks from conception) weighs about 5 3/4 pounds.
 His or her length is approximately 13 1/2 inches from crown to rump, or 18 2/3 inches in total length (1).
-Let’s look at what other developmental changes are happening with baby at week 36 pregnancy:
+Let’s look at what other developmental changes are happening with baby in week 36 of pregnancy:

 The biggest news in baby development this week is that his or her lungs are quickly maturing!
 The respiratory system is the last system to fully mature, and most concerns with preterm birth center on baby’s ability to breathe without assistance.
-If you were to go into labor now, your healthcare provider may run tests to determine fetal lung maturity.
-At this point, your little one may not even need extra help with breathing.
+If you were to go into labor now, your healthcare provider might run tests to determine fetal lung maturity.
+At this point, if your baby was born, he or she may not even need extra help with breathing.

 As your placenta ages, the membrane between your bloodstream and baby’s becomes more permeable, which allows large molecules such as antibodies to reach your baby.
 This helps protect him against disease, and the protection lasts for months.
 If you breastfeed, it continues as long as you nurse him (4).

-Right now, your baby is surrounded by the maximum amount of amniotic fluid.
-Through the end of your pregnancy, the baby will continue to grow, but some of the amniotic fluid will be reabsorbed by your body (1).
+Right now, your baby is surrounded by the maximum amount of amniotic fluid that you’ll have in your pregnancy.
+Through the end of pregnancy, the baby will continue to grow, but some of the amniotic fluid will be reabsorbed by your body (1).
 This reduction in fluid means the baby isn’t quite “floating around” in the same way, and you may notice that his or her movements feel different.
 While there’s not room for somersaults and rolling around now, you will still continue to feel kicks and fetal movement.
 (2)

 How Does Baby’s Movement Feel?